-A. The district's Title IX/Civil Rights Compliance Officer, executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's Title IX/Civil Rights Compliance Officer, assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The Title IX/Civil Rights Compliance Officer ("Compliance Officer") is: Kevin Allen Everett School District No. 2 kallen@everettsd.org Phone: (425) 385-4100 cgolden@everettsd.org Phone: (425) 385-4100
+The Title IX/Civil Rights Compliance Officer ("Compliance Officer") is:

-3900 Broadway
+Shawn Bryant Everett School District No. 2 3900 Broadway

 P.O.
+Box 2098 Everett, WA 98201

+sbryant@everettsd.org

+The Assistant Superintendent of Human Resources is:

+Chad Golden

+Everett School District No. 2

+3900 Broadway P.O.
 Box 2098

-Everett, WA 98201
+Everett, WA 98201 cgolden@everettsd.org

-The Executive Director of Human Resources is: Chad Golden Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201

 The compliance officer or designee will receive and investigate formal complaints that involve only students.
-The executive director of human resources or designee will receive and investigate formal complaints when allegations of sexual harassment are brought against employees or other adults.
-School or district administrators who receive a formal complaint of sexual harassment will promptly notify the compliance officer or executive director of human resources and forward a copy of the complaint.
+The assistant superintendent of human resources or designee will receive and investigate formal complaints when allegations of sexual harassment are brought against employees or other adults.
+School or district administrators who receive a formal complaint of sexual harassment will promptly notify the compliance officer or assistant superintendent of human resources and forward a copy of the complaint.

-- B. The allegations of sexual harassment shall: - 1. be written; - 2. be signed by the complainant or the complainant's parent/guardian; - 3. describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; - 4. clearly indicate a desire for the district to investigate the allegations; and - 5. be filed with the compliance officer or executive director of human resources within one (1) year after the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under Chapter 392-190 WAC or related guidelines. - C. Upon receipt of the complaint, the district's compliance officer, the executive director of human resources, or designee will provide the complainant a copy of Policy 3205, Procedure 3205P and Procedure 3210P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
-The district will promptly and thoroughly investigate the complaint.

-- D. Before initiating the investigation, the district shall provide written notice of the allegations to both the complainant and the alleged aggressor prior to any discussions or interviews, and provide sufficient details known at the time and sufficient time to prepare a response.
-Specifically, the written notice must include: - citations to the complaint process set forth in the district's Policy 3205 and Procedure 3205P; - allegations with sufficient details (identity of parties, conduct alleged to constitute sexual harassment, date, location, implicated policies, etc.); - a statement indicating the responding party is "presumed not responsible" until a determination is made; - notice to the right of an advisor of their choice, who may be an attorney; - notice that the parties may request to inspect and review relevant evidence; and - a reminder of the district's policy not to make false statements or intentionally submit false information.
+- B. The allegations of sexual harassment shall: - 1. be written: - 2. be signed by the complainant or the complainant's parent/guardian; - 3. describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; - 4. clearly indicate a desire for the district to investigate the allegations; and - 5. be filed with the compliance officer or assistant superintendent of human resources within one (1) year after the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under Chapter 392-190 WAC or related guidelines. - C. Upon receipt of the complaint, the district's compliance officer, the assistant superintendent of human resources, or designee will provide the complainant a copy of Policy 3205, Procedure 3205P and Procedure 3210P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
+The district will promptly and thoroughly investigate the complaint. - D. Before initiating the investigation, the district shall provide written notice of the allegations to both the complainant and the alleged aggressor prior to any discussions or interviews, and provide sufficient details known at the time and sufficient time to prepare a response.
+Specifically, the written notice must include: - citations to the complaint process set forth in the district's Policy 3205 and Procedure 3205P; - allegations with sufficient details (identity of parties, conduct alleged to constitute sexual harassment, date, location, implicated policies, etc.); - a statement indicating the responding party is "presumed not responsible" until a determination is made; - notice to the right of an advisor of their choice, who may be an attorney: - notice that the parties may request to inspect and review relevant evidence; and - a reminder of the district's policy not to make false statements or intentionally submit false information.